oskarth/experiments.oskarth.com/content/srspractice.md

 (2) Capping a solution to 20 minutes doesn't really make sense, as it's really a non-solution.
-However, this makes the test "harder", so the artifical cap might fine.
+However, this makes the test "harder", so the artifical cap might be fine.
 One way of getting around this difficulty is using a better non-binary test (i.e. not just solution and non-solution), such as what Ebbinghaus did when he looked at time for first errorless reproduction.